brudnak/rancher-runway/README.md

 make setup
 ```

-`make setup` is the friendly installer.
-It checks that `Rancher Runway.app` is
+`make setup` builds the Wails desktop app and installs `Rancher Runway.app` to
-closed and that no setup, readiness, or cleanup operation is running, then
-rebuilds the Wails app and installs it to `/Applications` by default.
-It also
+`/Applications` by default.
+It also installs missing local build dependencies,
-installs missing build dependencies used by this repo, regenerates the embedded
-control-panel CSS, and removes transient build output after installation.
+regenerates embedded control-panel assets, and refuses to replace the app while
+the app or an active lifecycle operation is running.

-Re-run the same command to update the installed app:
+Re-run the same command whenever you want to update the installed app:

 ```bash
 make setup
 ```

-Requirements:

-- macOS with Xcode Command Line Tools
-- Go matching the version in [go.mod](go.mod)
-- Node.js with `npm`
-- Terraform, Helm, and kubectl for real lifecycle runs
-- AWS credentials and Route53 inputs for provisioning
-- Linode API token for Linode Docker runs

-Install somewhere other than `/Applications`:
+Install somewhere else:

 ```bash
 make setup INSTALL_DIR="$HOME/Desktop"